 Observance of World Tuna Day in India includes enhanced awareness campaigns focusing on the importance of tuna and how its overfishing can disrupt the ecological equilibrium.
 Various government bodies, NGOs, and environmental entities conduct seminars, workshops and social media campaigns underlining the importance of sustainable fishing practices.
 These activities seek to promote regulatory measures in fishing, ensuring a balance between the need for livelihood and ecological sustainability.
 World Tuna Day happens annually on May 2nd.

-Facts about World Tuna Day
+Top 10 Facts for 2026 World Tuna Day in India

 In the News and Trending in India for World Tuna Day